 - MARTA commuter lines

-Because there is a lot of railway traffic in the area, there is a higher probability of accidents.
-But train accidents do not occur just among the trains.
+All the railway traffic in the area increases the probability of accidents.
+But train accidents do not occur just with trains.
 Motor vehicles at train crossings commonly lead to train accidents.
+Pedestrians walking along railroads also suffer injuries in collisions.

 Railroad Companies and Extraordinary Care